Do you need help with your electric bill? Review these programs for the solutino that works best for you:

 Consumer Credit Counseling Services (CCCS) serves as liaison between the customer and the customer’s creditors and provides budget counseling, a supervised Debt Management Program, and suspension of penalty and interest charges on debt for customers overburdened with debt.

-Dollar Energy Fund (DEF), www.dollarenergy.org, is an emergency hardship fund designed to help residential customers who have suffered a recent financial hardship and need temporary help in paying their electric bill.
+Dollar Energy Fund (DEF) is an emergency hardship fund designed to help residential customers who have suffered a recent financial hardship and need temporary help in paying their electric bill.
 Program funding is provided by Potomac Edison customers and FirstEnergy shareholders.
 The distribution of funds is administered by community-based organizations throughout the Potomac Edison’s service territory.
+For more information, visit www.dollarenergy.org.

 Low Income Energy Assistance Program (LIEAP) is administered by the West Virginia Department of Health and Human Resources (DHHR), Office of Income Maintenance; the program provides assistance to low-income customer whose primary heating source is electric or gas.
 The program includes LIEAP and Emergency-LIEAP (E-LIEAP) payments.
 The DHHR accepts applications and awards E-LIEAP to customer who have received a termination notice after applying and qualifying for LIEAP.

-20% Energy Credit Program – West Virginia Department of Health and Human Resources (DHHR), Office of Family Support, administers a program that reduces low-income customers’ utility bill by 20%.
-Eligible customers receive applications from the DHHR and send the completed applications to:
+20% Energy Credit Program, administered by the West Virginia Department of Health and Human Resources (DHHR), Office of Family Support, reduces low-income customers’ utility bill by 20%.
+Eligible customers can receive an application from the DHHR and send the completed applications to:

 20% Discount Program